guillerocko1/generating_README_file/README.md

 ---
 ## Usage

-# watching the video and following the steps, answering the questions on the terminal
+# Following the steps on the video, answering the questions on the terminal

 Provide instructions and examples for use.
 Include screenshots as needed.